trautonen/coveralls-maven-plugin/README.md

 - Jakub Bednář (@bednar) for Saga integration and the idea of chaining multiple reports provided by different coverage tools.
-- Marvin Froeder (@velo) for Shippable support, configurable basedir and directory scanning source loader.
+- Marvin Froeder (@velo) for Shippable and Appveyor support, configurable basedir and directory scanning source loader.
 - Pasi Niemi (@psiniemi) for coverage merging from different reports to single source file.

 ### Continuous integration